Dominik Kotarski: PAOK

 Οn 27 June 2022, Kotarski signed a four-year contract with Greek club PAOK.

+FC Copenhagen

+On 9 July 2025, Danish Superliga club F.C.
+Copenhagen announced the signing of Kotarski on a five-year deal.

 International career

 Kotarski is a youth international for Croatia, and was the standout player for the Croatia U17s at the 2017 UEFA European Under-17 Championship.

 On 31 October 2022, Kotarski was named in Croatia's preliminary 34-man squad for the 2022 FIFA World Cup, but did not make the final 26.

+He made his debut on 26 March 2024 in a friendly against Egypt, substituting another debutant Nediljko Labrović at half-time.